 - Fergal McFerran – The Brexit Case (‘The Peoples Challenge’ – Gina Miller No.1)

 In 2016, Gina Miller initiated legal action challenging whether the Royal Prerogative can override or undo Acts of Parliament.
 The challenge arose out of the controversial use of the prerogative to execute Brexit, and to leave the EU.
 A group of individuals including two British citizens living in France, a Gibraltarian national, a Welsh citizen and Fergal McFerran, president of NUS-USI formed the ‘peoples challenge’.
 Darragh was instructed by Fergal McFerran.
 The Supreme Court held by a majority, that the UK Government could not initiate withdrawal from the European Union without an act of parliament.
-This lase has been dubbed by legal commentators as one of the most significance constitutional cases of the decade.
+This lase has been dubbed by legal commentators as one of the most significant constitutional cases of the decade.

 INQUESTS & INQUIRIES